upthebuzzard/upthebuzzard.github.io/_fragments/2019-04-29-modular-origami-with-post-its.md

 The Sonobe Unit has it's own [wikipedia page](https://en.wikipedia.org/wiki/Sonobe).

-The [origami-instructions site](http://www.origami-instructions.com/modular-sonobe-unit.html) has some clear instructions for folding Sonobe units with normal squared paper.
+The [origami-instructions site](http://www.origami-instructions.com/modular-sonobe-unit.html) has some clear instructions for folding Sonobe units with normal, square paper.

 When trying this with square post-its, there are some points to note: